floressa/VulkanCraft/README.md

 ## Notes

+This project is intended as a personal project for learning Vulkan.
 General notes taken during the development of this project can be found in [notes.md](notes.md)

 ## License